 August 30, 2013; Pyongyang, DPRK

-Each year, thousands of western tourists travel to Pyongyang, capital of the Democratic People’s Republic of Korea (the DPRK or North Korea) to watch one of the most spectacular and unique performances on Earth - the Arirang Mass Games Performance.
+Each year, thousands of western tourists travel to Pyongyang, the capital of the Democratic People’s Republic of Korea (the DPRK or North Korea) to watch one of the most spectacular and unique performances on Earth – the Arirang Mass Games Performance.
 Today, DPRK officials announced to Uri Tours that the 2014 Arirang Mass Games are likely to be canceled next year.
-While cancellation of the Arirang Performance has been a persistent rumor every year, this is the first time that our DPRK partners have indicated that such a cancellation might actually happen.
+While the cancellation of the Arirang Performance has been a persistent rumor every year, this is the first time that our DPRK partners have indicated that such a cancellation might actually happen.
 According to our DPRK partners, the Arirang Performance will almost certainly not return before 2015, but if you still want to see this year’s performance, the DPRK has decided to extend the 2013 Mass Games until September 30.
 Due to this extension, Uri Tours has added the Mass Games to its late September itineraries for our customers who may not want to wait until 2015.
 If you wish to join our late September tour, you may easily book your seat through our website.
 For more information on how to book, please see How to Book Travel to North Korea.
 We have extended the deadline for our late September 5-Day Standard tour to September 14, 2013.
 Book your seat now!

 The Arirang Mass Games Performance is a massive annual performance that pays homage to the culture and history of the DPRK (North Korea).
 The performance includes over 100,000 North Korean performers dancing in unison.
 In addition, the Mass Games include one of the most singular pictorial exhibitions found anywhere around the globe.
 Thousands of North Koreans flip picture cards in unison, creating a massive, ever-changing mural that serves as a backdrop for dancers and as the narrative glue of the entire performance.
 Nowhere else will tourists find such a stunning display of the DPRK’s military precision and cultural pride.